cairo-book/cairo-book/src/ch99-02-02-contract-dispatcher-library-dispatcher-and-system-calls.md

 As mentioned previously, traits annotated with the `#[starknet::interface]` attribute automatically generate a dispatcher and a trait on compilation.
 Our `IERC20` interface is expanded into something like this:

-**Note:** The expanded code for our IERC20 interface is a lot longer, but to keep this chapter concise and straight to the point, we focused on one view function `get_name`, and one external function `transfer`.
+**Note:** The expanded code for our IERC20 interface is a lot longer, but to keep this chapter concise and straight to the point, we focused on one view function `name`, and one external function `transfer`.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_05_dispatcher_trait.cairo}}